 Drink and Be Merry

 There are shelves full of intoxicating liqueur and fine wines at Christmas, sure to delight any would-be recipient.
+After this year, let’s face it, we all need a good drink.
 Some boozy ideas involve Christmassy names and flavours to deliver that extra Yuletide oomph – and show you’ve put that further bit of thought into the gift giving.
 Fortnum & Mason’s Madeira is a special treat and simply delicious.
 And there’s also the superb Christmas Pudding Madeira from Fortnum’s.
 When Auntie asks for a Christmas Day sherry – “Just a small one for me, dear” – serve her this and she’ll be thrilled.
 These are perfect presents for men and women of quaffable age, especially accompanied by Fortnum’s biscuits for cheese and a chunk of scrumptious Stilton.

 Don’t be a Scrooge when it comes to gifting red wine.
 Go for the full-bodied Ebbenezer & Seppeltsfield Australian Shiraz from Marks & Spencer.
 Don’t be a Scrooge…Ebbenezer & Sep…okay, okay, just making sure you got that one!
 The bottle top is red; the label is white and red.
 Again, it just says ‘Christmas’.
 At this point we could suggest buying some “Marley” coffee to accompany this gift, but that might be over-egging the Christmas Carol vibe.